igor-primo/commandline-breviary/README.md

 `brev -w`

-Generates all Office files of all months of the current year and writes them into files with names 'breviarium-$MONTH.txt'.
+Generates all Office files of all months of the current year and writes them into files with names 'breviarium-$MONTH.xhtml'.
 A file for all Offices of the year is created.
 This last file is just the appending of all month files in order.